ExaWorks/psij-python/docs/development/tutorial_add_executor.rst

 You can read the docstrings for each of these methods for more information, but briefly the submission process is:

-``generate_submit_script`` should generate a submit script specific to the batch scheduler.
+1. ``generate_submit_script`` should generate a submit script specific to the batch scheduler.

-``get_submit_command`` should return the command line necessary to submit that script to the batch scheduler.
+2. ``get_submit_command`` should return the command line necessary to submit that script to the batch scheduler.

 The output of that command should be interpreted by ``job_id_from_submit_output`` to extract a batch scheduler specific job ID, which can be used later when cancelling a job or getting job status.

 So let's implement those.

 In line with other PSI/J executors, we're going to delegate script generation to a template based helper.
-So add a line to initialise a :py:class:`.TemplatedScriptGenerator` in the executor initializer, pointing at a (as yet non-existent) template file, and replace ``generate_submit_script`` with a delegated call to `TemplatedScriptGenerator`::
+So add a line to initialize a :py:class:`.TemplatedScriptGenerator` in the executor initializer, pointing at a (as yet non-existent) template file, and replace ``generate_submit_script`` with a delegated call to `TemplatedScriptGenerator`::

     from pathlib import Path